ethereum-optimism/pm/src/sdlc.md

 At this stage, you can start writing your code.
 Make sure you follow these standards:

-- All consensus code must be behind a hardfork feature flag.
+- All consensus code must be behind a feature flag, decoupled from the hardfork name (see https://github.com/ethereum-optimism/design-docs/blob/main/protocol/decoupled-features.md).
 - All changes must go through code review, and have test automation.
 Use CodeCov to determine how much of your code is tested, and to identify testing gaps.
 - For new features, add [acceptance tests](acceptance-testing.md).
 - All smart contract changes must meet the following minimum standards: